“Told that talking about my struggles would make me uninvestable and look weak. Now I’m on the mission to change that!” – Amber Coster

 I believe these things are intrinsically linked so the below tips work for both questions.

 1. Be clear on your mission and values: These can be overlooked as corporate BS, but they can be used to create a real following.
 People want to be a part of something bigger, they want purpose, and it’s a company’s responsibility to provide this.
 For example, if that’s an exit (IPO, M&A) be bold about this, and let people know what’s in it for them.

 2. Provide opportunities for mastery: Ambitious people want to continuously learn, develop, and feel like they’re doing a great job.
 Clear expectations, goals, and celebrations make people feel useful which is a huge motivator, as is knowing there is another level that you can help them reach.

 3. Know your people: Actually, listen to them, recognise that they’re human and unique.
 It’s only then that you’ll know when to push someone and when to pull them back.
 Often this means providing great management training, very often high performers are promoted to people manager positions but given no training in how to interact and lead a team.

-4. Kindness and compassion create loyalty: Recruitment and training are expensive, looking after your existing staff is far more economically efficient.
+4. Kindness and compassion create loyalty: Recruitment and training are expensive, and looking after your existing staff are far more economically efficient.
 Invest in them and work to continuously retain your existing workforce, the return on this investment is far greater than the costs of recycling a stream of new recruits.

 5. Flexible working works: Trusting employees to work when works for them is the best way to accomplish tasks in the most productive ways.
-Empower your people to work to when their minds and bodies are most switched on, forcing people to sit at a desk for 50+ hours a week drives presenteeism, low morale, and poor results.
+Empower your people to work when their minds and bodies are most switched on, forcing people to sit at a desk for 50+ hours a week drives presenteeism, low morale, and poor results.